MikailaAkeredolu/IntroToSQLMovies/README.md

 Spaceballs|	96|	Comedy|	7.1|	PG
 Monsters Inc.|	92|	Animation|	8.1|	G

-## Aswer the 10 questions below with SQL
+## Answer the 10 questions below with SQL

 - Add a few more movies of your choosing.